temporalio/features/features/data_converter/transfer_types/spec.md

   workflow.run(value);
 ```

-Here the transfer type converter associated with `Animal` should be used to
+Here the transfer type converter associated with `Animal` would need to be used,
-even if `Dog` also has a transfer type converter ensure decoding can match.
+even if `Dog` also has a transfer type converter, to ensure decoding can match.
-If the type hint does not have an associated transfer type converter, the
-value is passed directly to the configured payload converter.

-Converting from the transfer type should also use the type hint for the target execution.
-If the type hint does not have an associated transfer type converter,
-the result of the configured payload converter should be used directly.

-A transfer converter declaration applies only to the exact model type on which it is declared.
-Declarations are not inherited from a base type.

-A subclass or other derived type can declare its own converter independently of its base type.
+But since we (currently) assume transfer-convertible types don't have subtypes,
+SDKs are allowed to use the transfer converter associated with a model value's runtime type.